LockitoGeims12/Five-Nights-at-Freddy-s---The-Silver-Eyes/README.md

 ### Criterias:

-- The main criteria we use is the closed and open issues: example.
-(5 / 30) * 100
+- The main criteria we use is the closed and open issues: eg. (5 / 30) * 100
-- Estimated commits to finish: 750
+- Estimated commits to finish (we use estimated commits): eg. (64 / 750) * 100